 Dehydration is one of the leading causes of that throbbing pain in your skull.
 Think of a constant stream of water as a measure that helps prevent a headache from developing.
 (Just be sure you keep sipping throughout the day.)

-According to a 2019 study, research shows that dehydration has “negative effects on vigor, esteem-related affect, short-term memory, and attention” and, “rehydration after water supplementation improved fatigue, TMD, short-term memory, attention, and reaction.”
-Makes sense considering water makes up 75 percent of the brain.
+According to a 2019 study published in the International Journal of Environmental Research and Public Health, research shows that dehydration has “negative effects on vigor, esteem-related affect, short-term memory and attention” and, “rehydration after water supplementation improved fatigue, TMD, short-term memory, attention and reaction.”
+Makes sense, considering water makes up 73 percent of the brain.

 Do You Need to Drink a Gallon of Water a Day?

 Hydration is crucial, but a gallon is, for most folks, a little more than necessary to stay hydrated.
 While drinking more water than your body technically requires shouldn’t be bad, a 2010 Dutch study found that drinking more than your body’s required amount of water didn’t have any more benefits than drinking just enough.
 You should drink when you’re thirsty, and if that means drinking a gallon a day, great.
 If it means a little less, that’s also great.
 If you’re not sure how much water you should be drinking, consult your doctor.

 Can Drinking a Gallon of Water a Day Be Harmful?

 According to the experts at Cleveland Clinic, drinking a gallon of water a day isn't harmful—with a few exceptions. "[For] those who have congestive heart failure or end stage kidney disease, sometimes water needs to be restricted because the body can’t process it correctly."
 If you or anyone in your care falls into one of those groups, talk to your doctor about how much water you should (or shouldn't) be drinking.

 Also be aware of water intoxication, a disruption of brain function, per researchers at the Cleveland Clinic, caused by drinking too much water.